AdamBraden/msix-docs/msix-src/desktop/desktop-to-uwp-behind-the-scenes.md

 A key goal of a modern package is to separate application state from system state as much as possible while maintaining compatibility with other apps.
 Windows 10 accomplishes this by placing the application inside a MSIX package, and then detecting and redirecting some changes it makes to the file system and registry at runtime.

-Packages that you create for your desktop application are desktop-only, full-trust applications and are not virtualized or sandboxed.
-This allows them to interact with other apps the same way classic desktop applications do.
+Packages that you create for your desktop application are desktop-only, full-trust applications and are not sandboxed.
+This allows them to interact with the system and other apps the same way classic desktop applications do.
+The [MSIX container](/windows/msix/msix-container) does provide lightweight virtualization of the filesystem and registry to support clean install and uninstall.

 ## Installation